TheoLee021/DaHacks3.0/README.md

 ## 📖 Project Overview

-Astro Sweep is a prototype program designed as a simulation game concept to raise public awareness about space debris problems and explore practical solutions.
+Astro Sweep is a prototype web application designed as a simulation game concept to raise public awareness about space debris problems and explore practical solutions.
 The space debris issue is a complex and serious problem, but it remains a challenge without clear solutions.
 This project aims to make this issue more accessible and understandable through the medium of gaming.

 ## ✨ Key Features